-Admissions into the Instructor with Experience Program is based off space available at the time of preferred start date.
+Admissions into the Instructor with Experience Program is based on space available at the time of preferred start date.
 At this time, no classes are determined for 2023.
-Please contact admissions office.
+Please contact the admissions office.

-START DATES TIME END DATES TBD PART TIME END DATES TBDFULL TBD
+START DATES TBD FULL TIME END DATES TBD PART TIME END DATES TBD